George E. White (missionary): Armenian genocide

 White considered the demographic situation as an "internal breach that would come to surface as a deadly wound."
 He predicted that since many Christians lived in the area, conflict would be inevitable, merely awaiting an opportune time and conditions.

 When the Turkish government began deporting Armenians in 1915, White remained in Merzifon (which Armernians called Marsovan).
 At the time, half the city's 30,000 people were Armenian.
 By spring, "the situation for Armenia, became excessively acute", White stated "the Turks determined to eliminate the Armenian question by eliminating the Armenians."
 White found "the misery, the agony, the suffering (of the deportees) beyond power of words to express, almost beyond the power of hearts to conceive.
 In bereavement, thirst, hunger, loneliness, hopelessness, the groups were swept on and on along roads which had no destination."
 White, estimated 11,500 deportees, or almost half Merzifon's population.
 White also estimated that 1,200 Armenians converted to Islam to evade deportations and save their lives.

 On August 19, Turkish authorities visited the Anatolian colleges and demanded deportation of all Armenian students and teachers.
 White "refused to tell" where Armenians were hiding so as to save them from getting deported or killed.
-However, the officials threatened to execute the College staff if the Armenians weren't handed over.
+However, the officials threatened to execute the college staff if the Armenians were not handed over.
 White then agreed to hand the Armenians over and then held a prayer service for the deportees sent with the Turkish officials.
 The Armenian males were then separated from the women and shot outside of the city.
 The women were deported to the Syrian desert, and none ever returned.
 White later remarked, "thousands of women and children were swept away.
 Where?
 Nowhere.
 No destination was stated or intended.
 Why?
 Simply because they were Armenians and Christians and were in the hands of the Turks."

 White later described the events in a New York Times article:

 In the same article, he claimed that girls were sold in the market for "$2 to $4 each."
 White claimed he had personally ransomed "three girls at the price of $4.40".

 White also provided a detailed account of the confiscated Armenian properties during the upheaval:

 Afterward, White headed a 250-person expedition funded by the Near East Relief Fund to aid Armenian refugees.
 White also supported an independent Armenia because he believed that without a free Armenia, Armenians would have "no real security for the life of a man, the honor of a woman, the welfare of a child, the prosperity of a citizen or the rights of a father."

-On 16 May 1916, Turkish authorities closed the college, displacing White and the remaining staff in order to establish a military hospital.
-The staff of the College was eventually transported to Constantinople.
-The College remained a military hospital for the next two years.
+On 16 May 1916, Turkish authorities closed the college, displacing White and the remaining staff to establish a military hospital.
+The staff of the college was eventually transported to Constantinople.
+The college remained a military hospital for the next two years.